 Fischer reminds us just how desperate and uncertain “the cause” of the revolution was in the dark days of 1776.
-The war had started in a positive note, in some ways.
+In some ways the war had started on a positive note.
 The early battles in Massachusetts had not been disasters for the rebels; they had held their own, even getting the better of the British Army now and then.
 But then things began to go sour.
 New York became an occupied city, as did most of the main transportation and urban hubs on the eastern seaboard.
 Washington’s army–scraggly and undisciplined in the best of times–began to melt away under the effects of disease, poor supplies, and collapsing morale.
-Washington was getting knocked from one place to another, and yet somehow managed to keep some level of discipline and cohesion to his men.
-It looked as if present trends continued, the war would be as good as lost in another year.
+Washington was getting routed in one battle after another, yet somehow managed to keep some level of discipline and cohesion to his men.
+It looked as if present trends continued, the war would be as good as lost in another year’s time.

-But Washington still needed to win victories.
+But Washington still needed to win victories in the field.
 He could not rely on the mistakes of his enemies to win the war for him.
 Modern logic might assume that the best strategy for Washington would be to melt into the hills and pursue a purely guerrilla campaign.
 There were, in fact, some American generals who favored just this idea.
-But Washington thought that it would take too much time, and also believed that his army needed to be visible.
+But Washington thought that it would take too much time, and also believed that his army needed to be visible to the American people.
 The public, he reasoned, needed to see him moving around and doing things.
 The generals who opposed him–the Howe brothers and Cornwallis–were intelligent, competent, and sophisticated men.
 Cornwallis actually believed that a conciliatory policy should have been pursued with the Americans, but he of course kept these opinions to himself.
 But any neutral observer in 1776 would have concluded that the rebellion was either on its last legs, or was getting to that point very rapidly.

 Read more on counterinsurgency war in Sallust: